ChiaraFor96/hadoop-on-aws/README.md

 - `HADOOP_FILES/sbin/stop-all.sh`

 ### Before restart (ONLY if there are problems)
+- remember to use `jps` command in the nodes for see the active services
 - `rm -r /tmp/` (consider to delete only the hadoop folders inside /tmp)
 - `rm -r datanode/current` in each datanode and in the name node
 - `rm -r namenode/current` in the name node